Skip to content

 Fineness is the purity of a precious metal, expressed as parts per thousand.
 For Gold IRA eligibility, the IRS requires a minimum fineness of 0.995 (99.5% pure) for gold, with one exception: American Gold Eagles are exempt at 0.9167 fineness (22 karat).
 Silver must meet a minimum fineness of 0.999, while platinum and palladium must be at least 0.9995.
 These requirements are outlined in Internal Revenue Code Section 408(m)(3)(B).

-Why It Matters for Gold IRA Investors
+Why does fineness matter for Gold IRA investors?

 Fineness determines whether a specific coin or bar qualifies for your Gold IRA.
 Buying a product that does not meet the IRS fineness requirement means it cannot be held in your account — and a reputable custodian will reject the purchase.
 Knowing the fineness thresholds helps you verify that a dealer is offering IRA-eligible products.